Identifying and Addressing Corrosion in Potable Water Storage Tanks

 Water storage tanks are typically used to maintain water service pressure, emergency storage supply and pressure during power outages, and to provide equalization volume to meet peak demands, such as fire flows and times of day when water use is high.
 Consistent flow rates are often desired for wells, water treatment plants, and pump stations.
 Instead of ramping treatment and pumping rates to meet instantaneous real-time demands, equalization storage volume enables consistent operations by filling and draining equalization storage volume to make up the difference.
 When choosing a new water storage tank for your community or industry, there are a few factors to consider.

-Many water utilities have traditionally kept storage tanks full or nearly full in order to be better prepared for peak water use periods and emergencies such as fires.
-As a result, many storage facilities have greater capacity than is required for non-emergency use.
-Furthermore, some storage facilities, particularly older ones, have an overflow elevation that is lower than the pressure of the water system.
-A valve prevents water from entering the tank, and pumps are required to transport water from the tank to the distribution system.
-When water is stagnant in a tank, it can stay there for a very long time.
-Long residence times can cause water quality issues such as residual loss, thermal stratification in the summer, and ice formation in the winter.
+Many water utilities have traditionally kept storage tanks filled or nearly full to ensure they are prepared for peak water demand periods and emergencies, such as fires.
+As a result, many storage facilities have more capacity than necessary for regular use.
+Additionally, some older storage facilities have an overflow elevation lower than the system’s pressure, meaning a valve prevents water from entering the tank, and pumps are needed to move water from the tank to the distribution system.
+When water remains stagnant in a tank for extended periods, it can result in water quality issues, including residual loss, thermal stratification in the summer, and ice formation in the winter.

-Regardless of the type of tank facility, the overflow elevation must be properly matched to the system pressure, as this allows the water surface within the tank to “float” on the system.
-In other words, the pressure in the distribution system is created by the water elevation in the tank.
-When tanks are filled via pump stations, the system’s pressure rises and water flows into tank facilities.
-The water level in a storage tank typically fluctuates on a daily basis due to a fill-and-draw cycle.
-The fluctuation will differ depending on the size (diameter and height) of the storage facility, real-time system demand, and distribution system location.
+Regardless of the tank type, the overflow elevation must be appropriately aligned with the system pressure to allow the water surface in the tank to “float” on the system.
+This means that the pressure in the distribution system is influenced by the water elevation in the tank.
+When tanks are filled via pump stations, the system’s pressure increases, causing water to flow into the storage tanks.
+The water level in a storage tank typically fluctuates daily due to the fill-and-draw cycle.
+This fluctuation varies based on the tank’s size (diameter and height), real-time system demand, and the location of the distribution system.

-To ensure proper tank turnover and mixing, the water in the tank should fluctuate several feet prior to the start of the pump station or the addition of additional pumps.
+To ensure effective tank turnover and mixing, the water level in the tank should fluctuate by several feet before the pump station starts or additional pumps are added.

 Corrosion is one of the most expensive issues that industrial facilities face across the country.
 Corrosion-related costs are a major issue, costing hundreds of billions of dollars each year.
 The good news is that corrosion can be avoided by using tried-and-true maintenance techniques such as the application of protective coatings.